-Basic FORTH Vocabulary
+FORTH Vocabulary

-- ABS Replaces a signed 16-bit integer on the stack with its absolute value. - BASE The base for converting numbers to binary.
-May be set to 10 by DECIMAL or 8 by OCTAL, or to any other value. - BLOCK Takes a block number on the stack and replaces it by the address of the beginning of the block in core, having fetched the block from tape or disk if necessary. - CONSTANT Defines a named 16-bit constant.
-A reference to a CONSTANT causes its value to be pushed on the stack. - CONVERT Takes an unsigned 31-bit integer on the stack, whose signed value is in N, and converts it for printing by TYPE.
-Leaves the character count - 1 on the stack and the character address of the number's character string beneath. - COUNT Takes the address of a dictionary entry on the stack and replaces it by the character count in its name (obtained from the left half of the first word of the entry), with the character address below, for TYPE. - CR Sends a carriage return and line feed to the terminal. - DECIMAL Sets BASE to 10; numbers converted on input and output will be decimal. - DELIM The delimiting character that defines the end of a word.
-Normally a blank, it is sometimes temporarily changed to " of) for special purposes.
+ABS Replaces a signed 16-bit integer on the stack with its absolute value.
+BASE The base for converting numbers to binary.
+May be set to 10 by DECIMAL or 8 by OCTAL, or to any other value.
+BLOCK Takes a block number on the stack and replaces it by the address of the beginning of the block in core, having fetched the block from tape or disk if necessary.
+CONSTANT Defines a named 16-bit constant.
+A reference to a CONSTANT causes its value to be pushed on the stack.
+COUNT Takes the address of a dictionary entry on the stack and replaces it by the character count in its name (obtained from the left half of the first word of the entry), with the character address below, for TYPE.
+CR Sends a carriage return and line feed to the terminal.
+DECIMAL Sets BASE to 10; numbers converted on input and output will be decimal.
+DELIM The delimiting character that defines the end of a word.
+Normally a blank, it is sometimes temporarily changed to " or) for special purposes.
+DIGITS Takes an unsigned 31-bit integer on the stack, whose signed value is in N, and converts it for printing by TYPE.
+Leaves the character count - 1 on the stack and the character address of the number's character string beneath.

 DO Begin a loop.
 Takes an initial counter value on the stack and a limit beneath.

-DP The address of the pointer to the next avail- able word in the dictionary.
+DP The address of the pointer to the next available word in the dictionary.

 DROP Discard the top number on the stack.

 DUP Duplicate the number on top of the stack.

 ELSE End the true part of a conditional phrase and begin the false part.
 Compiles a jump forward to a THEN (for the true part) and sets the address of the forward jump in IF for the false part.

 EOT End of input message.
 On a TTY, sent by the RETURN key.

-ERASE - CORE Mark both core buffers empty. ŕ Width of a numeric field for printing.
-Num- bers will be right-adjusted in the field.
+ERASE-CORE Mark both core buffers empty.

 FLUSH Write any blocks that have been changed from core onto disk or tape.

-FORTH Removes all of the dictionary beyond the end of the object program.
+FORTH Identifies the FORTH vocabulary.

 HERE Push the contents of DP on the stack.

 I Push the value of the current loop counter on the stack.
 Must be used inside a loop.

 IF Begin a phrase to be executed only if the top of the stack is true (non-zero).
 Destroys this stack value.
 Compiles a conditional forward jump to an ELSE, or to THEN if the ELSE clause is omitted.

-A.2

-- INTEGER Define a named 16-bit variable.
-A reference to an INTEGER causes its address to be pushed on the stack. - LOOP End a loop.
-The loop counter will be advanced by 1, and the loop will be terminated if the value is equal to the limit. - +LOOP End a loop, incrementing the loop counter by the signed amount on the stack.
-The loop will terminate if the counter value exceeds the limit. - MAX Compare two numbers on the stack, destroying the lesser. - MIN Compare two numbers on the stack, destroying the greater. - MINUS Change the sign of the number on the stack. - MOD Divide the second number on the stack by the top number, leaving the remainder on the stack. - OVER Push a copy of the second number on the stack on top of the stack. - READ-MAP Read to the end of file on a tape, constructing in memory a map showing what blocks are in which record positions on the tape. - REMEMBER Mark the beginning of a vocabulary, giving it a name.
-A subsequent reference to that name will cause the vocabulary to be removed from that point on.
+IMMEDIATE Used in a definition to mark the word being defined as a compiler directive.

+INTEGER Define a named 16-bit variable.
+A reference to an INTEGER causes its address to be pushed on the stack.

+LOOP End a loop.
+The loop counter will be advanced by 1, and the loop will be terminated if the value is equal to the limit.

++LOOP End a loop, incrementing the loop counter by the signed amount on the stack.
+The loop will terminate if the counter value exceeds the limit.

+MAX Compare two numbers on the stack, destroying the lesser.

+MIN Compare two numbers on the stack, destroying the greater.

+MINUS Change the sign of the number on the stack.

+MOD Divide the second number on the stack by the top number, leaving the remainder on the stack.

+OVER Push a copy of the second number on the stack on top of the stack.

+READ-MAP Read to the end of file on a tape, constructing in memory a map showing what blocks are in which record positions on the tape.
+(Tape systems only).